Avanade/DevOpsHOL/continuous-deployment/README.md

 4. Next sign in to your Azure account to complete the endpoint creation process.

 ### III.
 Create Release
-1. In the DevOpsHOL project in VSTS, navigate to **Build and Release** -> **Releases** and choose the + icon to create a new release definition.
+1. In the DevOpsHOL project in Azure DevOps, navigate to **Pipelines** -> **Releases** and click the **New Pipeline** button to create a new release definition.

 ![](<media/CD5.png>)

-2. Near the top of the **Select a Template** panel, choose **Empty process**.
+2. Near the top of the **Select a Template** panel, choose **Empty job**.
 As in the previous lab, you normally would choose a template that closely matches the type of deployment you are doing (or import an existing template), but for this lab we are building it from scratch to see more of the process.

-3. Near the top of the page next to **New Release Definition**, click on the pencil icon and rename the release to **DevOpsHOL-CD**
+3. Near the top of the page next to **New release pipeline**, click on the pencil icon and rename the release to **DevOpsHOL-CD**

-4. On the **Stages** panel, rename the stage to Dev (this will be the development integration environment).
+4. On the **Stage** panel, rename the stage to Dev (this will be the development integration environment).

 5. Click on the Artifacts +Add link and select the DevOpsHOL-CI as the Source.
-Leave the version at "Latest" so the release will deploy the latest build.
+Set the version to "Latest" so the release will deploy the latest build.
 Click Add button to add the build to the release artifacts list.

 6. In the Stages box, click on the 1 job, 0 task link under the Dev environment name.
 This will open a panel to allow adding of tasks to the release.